stonea/sst-pingpong/README.md

 - `pingpong.py`: A sequential version of the script
 - `pingpong_parLoad.py`: A parallel loading version of the script.

 To run, invoke SST with one of the two scripts.
+E.g., ``sst pingpong.py -- --corners``

 The scripts take the following parameters (each taking an integer argument):

 - `--N` -- Size of the grid (defaults to 10)
 - `--timeToRun` -- How long to run the simulation (in seconds; defaults to 200)